HITECHCRIME/HC_SG140_Satsu_MOTH_X_SATSU_EP/README.md

 ```
 Transition from Satsu will begin in a similar fashion, slow chant but mix some fast rap into it.
 Ghostmane style perhaps?
 Try.

-\

-Hey Satsu
-HEHEHEHEHEHEHEHEHEHE SO SILLY BUT FUCK IT
-JUST WRITING LATINO SOUNDING WORDS FOR NOW :P
-PROBABLY WILL NEED SOME HELP FIGURING OUT THE WORDS
-SO THEY MAKE SENSE AND GO WELL WITH THE RHYTHM.

 SATSU LYRICS
 El diablo me esta susurrando